danylo-pavenko/app-lifecycle-observer/README.md

 Lib adds lifecycle observer for your app.
 Can add logic for method of pause app, resume app, start or close your app.

 ### Features
-- Handle of app states (onStartApp, onCloseApp, onPauseApp, onResumeApp).
+- Handle of app states (onStartApp, onCloseApp, onPauseApp, onResumeApp, onAppConfigurationChanged).
 - Add several listeners.
 - Simple implementation.